akuz/akuz-java/README.md

 For faster convergence of Gibbs sampling.

-The "temperature" parameter influences the ratio of prior Dirichlet mass to the expected posterior mass.
+The "temperature" parameter influences the ratio of prior Dirichlet mass to the expected additional posterior mass.
 For a high temperature of 1.0 the Dirichlet priors will be modified to be approximatelly of the same mass as the additional posterior mass.
 This allows sampling to initially explore